billthefarmer/blog/print/content/using/markdown.md

 ---

-Markdown markup in the text will be parsed and rendered by the [commonmark][1] markdown library.
+Markdown markup in the text will be parsed and rendered, if enabled, by the [commonmark][1] markdown library.
 URLs in the text will be turned into links so they may be followed.

 [1]: https://github.com/commonmark/commonmark-java